By Stephen M. Edelson, Ph.D.

 The first approach involves determining whether the child has health problems.
 These problems may include a critical need for essential vitamins and minerals (e.g., vitamin B6 with magnesium, DMG, vitamins A and C), gastrointestinal problems (e.g., leaky gut, yeast overgrowth, viral infection), high levels of heavy metals and other toxins (e.g., mercury, lead), food sensitivities and allergies, and more.
 The majority of autistic individuals have one or more of these problems.

 Comment on drugs.
 Some pediatricians prescribe drugs to autistic children even though the Food and Drug Administration has not approved any drugs for treating autism.
-Additionally, almost every drug has harmful side effects.
-I sometimes hear reports of some benefit with Risperidal, Prozac, and Ritalin.
-However, it is very likely that even greater improvements will occur following other, non-drug, biomedical treatments.
-See Parent Ratings.
+Additionally, it is important to understand the potential for harmful side effects and variability among patients.

 If the child talks very little or not at all, I would have the child tested to see if he/she has seizures.
 Seizure activity may affect speech production.
 An electroencephalogram (EEG) measures brain wave activity, and it may be able to detect seizure activity.
 If the child does have seizures, I would use non-toxic nutritional supplements to treat the seizures, such as vitamin B6 and DMG.

-After the biomedical and behavior/education interventions are well underway, I would direct my attention to the child’s sensory problems.
+I would also consider the individual’s sensory differences.
 Many autistic individuals suffer from a hypersensitive or hyposensitive sensory system.
 These problems may involve hearing (e.g., sound sensitivity, appears to be deaf), vision (e.g., light sensitivity, visual attention problems), tactile (e.g., sensitivity to touch, insensitivity to pain), vestibular (e.g., craves or resists certain movements, such as swinging), proprioceptive (e.g., excessive jumping), smell (e.g., sensitivity or insensitivity to odors), and taste (e.g., picky eater, pica behavior).
 There are several interventions that can reduce or eliminate many of these problems, such as Auditory Integration Training (hearing), vision training and the Irlen lenses (vision), and sensory integration (vestibular/tactile/proprioceptive).

-It is important to realize that autism is treatable, and there are many resources available, such as books, newsletters, Internet websites, and conferences.
+It is important to realize that autism is treatable, and there are many resources available, and we are here to help you find the information you need.